browserengineering/book/book/invalidation.md

 next: skipped
 ...

-We [previously](animations.md) improved animation performance by optimizing our browser's graphics subsystem.
-But that doesn't help interactions that affect layout, like text editing or JavaScript DOM modifications.
-Luckily, we can avoid redundant layout work by only recomputing some of it, and treating the layout tree like a form of cache.
-This *invalidaiton* technique focuses on figuring out which parts of the tree need updates, and recomputing only them.
-While invalidation is traditionally complex and bug-prone, a principled approach and simple abstractions can make it managable, and the complexity is necessary to make key user interactions like text input much faster.
+When we [used compositing](animations.md) to make animations smoother, we had to skip interactions that affect layout, like text editing or DOM modifications.
+Luckily, we can avoid redundant layout work treating the layout tree as a kind of cache, and only recomputing the parts that change.
+This *invalidation* technique is traditionally complex and bug-prone, but we'll use a principled approach and simple abstractions to make it managable.

 Editing Content
 ===============